Vyral/base-template/_posts/2020-06-15-q-should-i-replace-the-carpet.md

 {% include youtube.html %}

-If you have carpet in your rental property, it may be time to replace it.
+<p style="text-align:center">If you have carpet in your rental property, it may be time to replace it.</p>

 I get asked all the time by rental owners if they should replace the carpet in their properties with wood, vinyl, or tile.
 My answer to these questions is always yes.&nbsp;